Elizabeth-Ololade/Capstone-Project/Customer Subscription Analysis.md

 ## Methodology
 Data Preparation: I ensured the sales data was clean and structured, with columns for Subscription Type, region, Revenue, Subscription Pattern.

+### Excel
 -  Creating the Pivot Table:
-In Excel, I selected the range of my data and then inserted a pivot table.
+   I selected the range of my data and then inserted a pivot table.
 I set the rows to include Subscription Type, Value to reflect the revenue and the columns to reflect Region.

 ![Cap cus ex](https://github.com/user-attachments/assets/84d56fae-098a-4b0a-b501-6be8d8b1afb1)